Fortress of Spinalonga in the Gulf of Korfos.

 Video about the Fortress of Spinalonga

-Video from a excursion to the Fortress of Spinalonga.
+Video from an excursion to the Fortress of Spinalonga.

 Island of the Living Dead

-This was most likely the worst time in the Island’s record – the period throughout when a lepers colony was introduced.
+This was most likely the worst time on the island’s record – the period throughout when a lepers’ colony was introduced.

 Even though the sole method to get leprosy is through immediate touch concerning an open wound on a leper, along with a new injury on a healthy individual, leprosy is without question a scary disease, and thought of to be a symbol of impurity.
 To be able to attempt to avoid its distribute, the victims were pushed to stay besides the other parts of the society.

 At first, most of the lepers on Crete had been separated at Miskinias – a location next to Heraklion.
 At some point nevertheless it had been chosen to carry them to Spinalonga.
 The first ships transported the pioneer lepers to the Isle on 13 October 1904, the actual handful of staying Turkish residents immediately abandoned, and Spinalonga turned out to be best-known as The Place of the Living Dead.